landro/TesTcl/README.md

 ##### Add jtcl-irule to your JTcl installation
 Add the [jtcl-irule](http://landro.github.io/jtcl-irule/) extension to JTcl.
-If you don't have the time to build it yourself, you can download the jar artifact from the [downloads](https://bintray.com/landro/maven/TesTcl) section or you can use the direct [link](https://bintray.com/landro/maven/download_file?file_path=com/testcl/jtcl-irule/0.9/jtcl-irule-0.9.jar).
+If you don't have the time to build it yourself, you can download the jar artifact from the [release v 0.9](https://github.com/landro/jtcl-irule/releases/tag/v0.9) page or you can use the direct [link](https://github.com/landro/jtcl-irule/releases/download/v0.9/jtcl-irule-0.9.jar).
 Next, copy the jar file into the directory where you installed JTcl.
 Add jtcl-irule to the classpath in _jtcl_ or _jtcl.bat_.
 **IMPORTANT!** Make sure you place the _jtcl-irule-0.9.jar_ on the classpath **before** the standard jtcl-<version>.jar